GaloisInc/pirate/doc/PDG.rst

 Control Dependence Graph
 +++++++++++++++++++++++++

-The following code exceprt shows a control dependence between statement ``S1`` and statement ``S2``.
+The following code excerpt shows a control dependence between statement ``S1`` and statement ``S2``.
 Statement ``S2`` is *control dependent* on statement ``S1`` because ``S2`` will only execute if ``S1`` is false.